hand-sap-tech/mcp-abap-adt-api/README.md

 *   **URL Suffix:**  Remember to add `/source/main` to the object URI when using `setObjectSource` and `getObjectSource`.
 *   **Transport Request:** Obtain the transport request number (e.g., from `transportInfo` or from the user) and include it in relevant operations.
 *   **Lock Handle:**  The `lockHandle` obtained from the `lock` operation is crucial for `setObjectSource` and `unLock`.
 Ensure you are using a valid `lockHandle`.
 If a lock fails, you may need to re-acquire the lock.
 Locks can expire or be released by other users.
-*   **Activation/Unlocking Order:** The exact order of `activate` and `unLock` operations might need clarification.
+*   **Activation/Unlocking Order:** The exact order of `activateByName`/`activateObjects` and `unLock` operations might need clarification.
 Refer to the tool descriptions or ask the user.
-It appears `activate` can be used without unlocking first.
 * **Error Handling:** The tools return JSON responses.
 Check for error messages within these responses.

 ## Efficient Database Access